ccoverstreet/AMORPH/README.md

 python showresults.py

 Automatically generated figures may be closed or saved.
-Upon closing outputted figures, numerical results will be displayed in Anaconda prompt window.
+Upon closing outputted figures, numerical results will be displayed in Anaconda prompt window, and a CSV file of (some) output will be written to the disk.
 Important: make sure to save the results or copy the output file before starting another run as results will otherwise be overwritten.